Tulsa man who sent bomb threats to U.S. Sen. Jim Inhofe, Rep. Rashida Tlaib sentenced

 The crime carried a statutory maximum five-year prison term upon conviction.

-While awaiting the resolution of his case Bell was jailed in mid-September after he contacted Inhofe, expressing suicidal ideations that could have resulted in him being a danger to others, according to court records.
+While awaiting the resolution of his case, Bell was jailed in mid-September after he contacted Inhofe, expressing suicidal ideations that could have resulted in his being a danger to others, according to court records.

 Bell apologized for his actions, saying he was suffering at the time from “survivor’s guilt” from his military service in Afghanistan.